nhrap-hazus/HHIT/README.md

 Customization (for advanced users comfortable editing JSON):
 - The default settings for Storm Type can be changed in the /src/hurrevac_settings.json.
 Check and uncheck Types.
 - The default settings for Storm Basins can be changed in the /src/hurrevac_settings.json.
-Reorder, add or remove basins.
+Reorder, add or remove Basins.
 - "Optimize Track" truncates head and tail points with wind speeds significantly below tropical storm classification.
-These points are unnecessary for analysis and removal increases windfield processing speeds.
+These points are unnecessary for analysis and their removal increases windfield processing speeds.
 "Optimize Track" is selected by default.

 ![HITT Optimize Track](src/assets/images/Dorian2019OptimizedTrackComparison.JPG "HHIT Optimize Track") Hurricane Dorian (2019) optimized storm track; data points in orange portion of track were removed